MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/dch-principles-best-practices.md

 The acronym "DCH" refers to the principles listed above.
 Please refer to the [DCH-Compliant Driver Package Example](dch-example.md) page to see how a driver sample can apply DCH design principles.

 ## Overview

-Driver packages that are DCH-compliant contain an INF file and binaries that install and run on [Universal Windows Platform (UWP)-based editions of Windows 10](target-platforms.md).
-They also install and run on other editions of Windows 10 that share a common set of interfaces.
+Driver packages that are DCH-compliant contain an INF file and binaries that install and run on [Universal Windows Platform (UWP)-based editions of Windows](target-platforms.md).
+They also install and run on other editions of Windows 10 and 11 that share a common set of interfaces.

 DCH-compliant driver binaries can use [KMDF](../wdf/index.md), [UMDF 2](../wdf/getting-started-with-umdf-version-2.md), or the Windows Driver Model (WDM).